Bellador/MotifDetection/README.md

 The following results were based on an individually updated version of the original Yahoo Flickr Creative Commons 100 Million Database (YFCC100m at https://multimediacommons.wordpress.com/yfcc100m-core-dataset/).
 The research area was set exclusively to the Nature 2000 protected areas of Europe (see https://ec.europa.eu/environment/nature/natura2000/index_en.htm).

 ![alt text](https://github.com/Bellador/MotiveDetection/blob/master/map_v2.png)
-The map shows the spatial distribution and occurrence of the motifs by our processing pipelinein the Natura 2000 protected areas.
-In total 119 motifs were identified of which 68 are culturalmotifs, 36 natural motifs and 15 false positive motifs.
-All displayed motifs contain a minimum offive images by a minimum of five unique authors.
-The data foundation for this map is theupdated Yahoo Flickr Creative Commons 100 Million dataset.
+The map shows the spatial distribution and occurrence of the motifs by our processing pipeline in the Natura 2000 protected areas.
+In total 119 motifs were identified of which 68 are cultural motifs, 36 natural motifs and 15 false positive motifs.
+All displayed motifs contain a minimum of five images by a minimum of five unique authors.
+The data foundation for this map is the updated Yahoo Flickr Creative Commons 100 Million dataset.
 For visualisation purposes a subsample of the 119 motifs is displayed with an image while indicating their motif type in color.

 *Image sources:  (place name, flickr username, flickr image id, user license)*